Microsoft Onsite Interview: What Every Round Actually Tests

 Behavioral Questions Are Not Optional Extras

 The organizing principle is Satya Nadella's growth mindset.
-Since 2014, Microsoft's internal culture has explicitly shifted from "know-it-all" to "learn-it-all."
+Nadella took over as CEO in February 2014 and reframed the company's culture around going from, in his own words, a "know-it-all" to a "learn-it-all" company, borrowing the frame from Carol Dweck's research.
 The company spent years ranking engineers against each other in a system that rewarded knowing more than your peers and sabotaging the ones who didn't.
 They've put significant effort into reversing that.
 The interviewers are trained to detect which mode you're operating in, and they're good at it.

 The biggest trap is presenting yourself as someone who already has all the answers.
 Over-confidence gets flagged, not rewarded.
 If an interviewer redirects you and your instinct is to defend your original answer rather than engage with the feedback, that's a scored signal.
 A bad one.